ettore9x9/ros-sr/README.md

  - The `find_qr` node executes until all statements are published, then publishes an end message and exits.
 It simulates the first phase of the scenario: when the robot collects data from the environment.
  - The `battery_manager` node is always active, publishing when the robot has a low battery.
 It is called by the `state_machine` node for recharging the robot, implemented as a blocking service.

+Regarding the connection between the `state_machine` and the `armor_service`, the reason request is performed as follows:
+ - The first time after building the map, to infer knowledge about the environment.
+ - Every time that the robot needs to query the ontology for reachale and urgent locations, to update the robot position and the time stamps.

 ### States diagram ###

 <img src="https://github.com/ettore9x9/surveillance_robot/blob/master/diagrams/states_diagram.png" width="900">